Pipetto-crypto/Chroot-Docs/termux-x11/readme.md

 termux-x11

-Once the termux-x11 opens and the toast "Service was created appears" go back into termux and inside the proot type the command "Xwayland :0 -noreset &".
+Once the termux-x11 opens and the toast "Service was created" appears go back into termux and inside the proot type the command "Xwayland :0 -noreset &".
 Now the tricky part is that this may hang and you will be required to close termux-x11 from the notification, exit the proot and retry.
 To see if it worked after the Xwayland command you will see a similiar output:

 "The XKEYBOARD keymap compiler (xkbcomp) reports:
 > Warning:          Unsupported maximum keycode 569, clipping.